 Handmade reclaimed clay or slate roof tiles, the most common tiles used on Victorian houses, would need to be sourced if you are extending the roof.
 The best source for these would be local reclamation yards as materials used tend to be regional and local yards are likely to have materials reclaimed locally.

 Similarly the interior should match that of the original parts of your house.
-This means that plaster coving, skirting, architrave, picture rail, dado rail, floorboards, windowsills and style of decor etc should be a close match for what is used elsewhere in your home.
+This means that plaster coving, traditional skirting, Victorian architrave, picture rail mouldings, dado rail, floorboards, windowsills and style of decor etc should be a close match for what is used elsewhere in your home.
 A common mistake is for people living in a Tudor house with lime plastered curved walls, making the schoolboy error of using gypsum plaster and ending up with sheer, flat walls.
 Make sure that, if you have old beams in your house, you make beams in any new parts of the house look old by purchasing reclaimed beams and further ageing them as appropriate.

 Although you could be deemed boring by some, you’ll be thought of as clever by many other people when they realise that although most of your house was built in 1886, other parts were built in 2016.
 It should be almost impossible to tell where one ends and the other begins.
 Period home extensions that take into account each factor above set themselves apart from those that have been poorly planned and executed.